scollier/summit2014DockerLab/03-Containers-Can-Talk.md

 This section show's how to use hostnames and link to an existing container.
 Issue the *docker run* command and link to the *mariadb* container.

-**Inspect Environment variables**

 Run the container.
 The command below is taking the enviroment variable *HOST_IP* and will inject that into the *run-mw.sh* script when the container is launched.
 The *HOST_IP* is the IP address of the virtual machine that is hosting the container.
-This creates a dynamic configuration mechanism.
+Replace IP_OF_VIRTUAL_MACHINE with the IP address of the virtual machine running the container.

-    docker run -d -e=HOST_IP=10.16.143.125 --link mariadb:db  -v /var/www/html/ -p 80:80 --name mediawiki summit/mediawiki
+    docker run -d -e=HOST_IP=IP_OF_VIRTUAL_MACHINE --link mariadb:db  -v /var/www/html/ -p 80:80 --name mediawiki summit/mediawiki

-Check out the link that was made.
+Explore the link that was made.

     docker ps | grep media